cocos/engine-native/docs/CODING_STYLE.md

 Prefer to return by value or, failing that, return by reference.
 Avoid returning a pointer unless it can be null.

 Parameters are either inputs to the function, outputs from the function, or both.
 Non-optional input parameters should usually be values or const references, while non-optional output and input/output parameters should usually be references (which cannot be null).
-Generally, use absl::optional to represent optional by-value inputs, and use a const pointer when the non-optional form would have used a reference.
-Use non-const pointers to represent optional outputs and optional input/output parameters.

 Avoid defining functions that require a const reference parameter to outlive the call, because const reference parameters bind to temporaries.
 Instead, find a way to eliminate the lifetime requirement (for example, by copying the parameter), or pass it by const pointer and document the lifetime and non-null requirements.